SAP/ui5-project/docs/Configuration.md

 #### builder (optional)
 - `customTasks` (optional, list): In this block, you define additional custom build tasks, see [here](./BuildExtensibility.md) for a detailed explanation and examples of the build extensibility.
 Each entry in the `customTasks` list consists of the following options:
     - `name` (mandatory): The name of the custom task
     - `afterTask` or `beforeTask` (only one, mandatory): The name of the build task after or before which your custom task will be executed.
     - `configuration` (optional): Additional configuration that is passed to the custom build task
+- `jsdoc`
+    - `excludes`: List of glob patterns.
+Matching resources will be ignored from the JSDoc build

 #### server (optional)
 - `settings` (not yet implemented)